RoyalBoroughKingston/ck-api/README.md

 # Installs Laravel Homestead.
 composer install --ignore-platform-reqs

+# Update your hosts file.
+sudo vim /etc/hosts

-# Update your hosts file (use the IP and hostname set in Homestead.yaml).
+# Append this to the end (use the IP and hostname set in Homestead.yaml).
-sudo echo "192.168.10.12 api.connectedkingston.test" >> /etc/hosts
+192.168.10.12 api.connectedkingston.test
 ```

 You should then be able to start the VM and SSH into it: